-Fire up the grill and get ready for your barbecue bash with these tips on attire, decorations, eats and activities, brought to you by Evite in partnership with Sally Hansen Airbrush Legs.
+Fire up the grill and get ready for your barbecue bash with these tips on attire, decorations, eats and activities.

-Slip on a light, summery dress and some strappy sandals, then smooth on Sally Hansen Airbrush Legs lotion to make your legs look sun-kissed and flawless.
+Slip on a light, summery dress and some strappy sandals.
 Paint your nails with a summery shade, put on a sunhat and you’re ready for the party!
 BBQ kings: Just wear a loose, airy shirt and shorts and a classic pair of aviator sunglasses.
 On grill duty?
 Grab an apron with pockets to hold your grilling tools.

 While the food should be your centerpiece at this shindig — it is a barbecue after all! — adding some small touches will help turn your backyard bash into the summer party.
 Lay out your food family-style on a big outdoor table, but skip the tablecloth (too susceptible to wind) in favor of a charming table runner for a dash of polish.
 Keep napkins from blowing away by wrapping them around each set of utensils and securing with twine.
 Cover your food with glass or mesh domes for protection.
 Citronella candles will light up your backyard and keep buzzing critters away from your dishes, so place them on the serving and dining tables.

 Give guests the option of both alcoholic and nonalcoholic drinks so they can quench their thirst as they please on a hot summer day.
 A wheat ale lemon shandy (lemonade and beer with fresh lemon slice) and an iced green tea with honey and fresh mint offer refreshing twists on old favorites.
 Fill up a cooler with a variety of other beverages and attach a bottle opener to it using a piece of string so it doesn’t get lost.
 Cheers to summer fun!